Community

 Say you're selling cruiser skateboards with two variants:

-• Blue wheels (arriving in 3 weeks from your supplier)
+• Blue wheels (You've ordered 10 units, arriving in 3 weeks from your supplier)

-• Pink wheels (made-to-order by your local workshop)
+• Pink wheels (You don't have stock on-hand because you make-to-order for these, by your local workshop)

 Here's how you'd set this up in the Early Bird campaign: